Filter Options

 What are the best vehicles to have on a Masai Mara safari?

 “A 4WD vehicle is always best, and it should usually be one with a reasonably high clearance.
-It’s even better if it has open sides (which most mid-range and top-end lodges and safari operators use) or a pop-up roof.
+It’s even better if it has open sides (which most midrange and top-end lodges and safari operators use) or a pop-up roof.
 Even so, the workhorse of many a Kenyan safari is the white minivan that has a pop-up roof – you stand on the seats and can see in all directions, which is ideal for taking photos.
-Most of these minivans are 2WD vehicles and most have little difficulty in negotiating all but the more rugged Masai Mara trails; however, if you’re the one driving, remember that local drivers are experienced in these conditions and you’ll need to be cautious if driving a 2WD vehicle here, especially in the beginning.”
+Most of these minivans are 2WD vehicles and most have little difficulty in negotiating all but the more rugged Masai Mara trails.
+If you’re the one driving, remember, however, that local drivers are experienced in these conditions and you’ll need to be cautious if driving a 2WD vehicle here, especially in the beginning.”

 7